Indian Valley Reservoir

-Although the reservoir is in Lake County, it was built by neighboring Yolo County, who own all water rights to the 300600 acre.ft of water.
+Although the reservoir is in Lake County, it was built by neighboring Yolo County, which owns all water rights to the 300600 acre.ft of water.
 The dam includes a hydroelectric plant.
 The cost of the dam and reservoir exceeded $9 million and were funded in part by two bond issues.

 Recreation area

 The reservoir is in the Bureau of Land Management's Walker Ridge Recreation Area.
 All types of recreation are allowed, including boating, camping, fishing, hunting, hiking, bicycling and horseback riding.

 There are two primitive boat/hike-in campgrounds, Blue Oaks and Kowalski.